Age Discrimination Attorneys in San Francisco

 California employment discrimination and harassment cases require attorneys that are familiar with the local court rules, judges, and marketplace.
 Our firm has the knowledge, experience, and resources to take on the biggest companies, and the determination to fight their defense firms.
 The success of each case is contingent on, and the amount of compensation for lost wages, benefits, emotional harm, and other related damages depends upon the representation.
 Accordingly, our attorneys review the case with you at your convenience and remain involved in each step of the way.
 This involves assessment of the facts, request, and analysis of the evidence through subpoena, deposition of your supervisor and those involved in the decision-making, and many other resources that are well beyond the capability of smaller law firms.

 Contact a San Francisco Based Attorney at Our Office Today

 We are the largest employee-side employment law firm in California.
 To appraise whether your case includes violations of federal and state laws, contact us for a free, no obligation, consultation at (877)789-9707.
 We can also meet in person throughout our offices in Northern California.
 At the conclusion of the consultation, we will promptly let you know the strength of your case.
 Se Habla Espanol.

 94104, 94119, 94114

 “Steve and his team were absolutely great in representing me in my discrimination case.
-I felt like I was their only client and no call or e mail went ignored and in fact was answered if not immediately, within the hour.
+I felt like I was their only client and no call or email went ignored and in fact was answered if not immediately, within the hour.
 They arranged for a driver to pick me up as I couldn’t drive to the mediation.
-Case was settled that same day at mediation.
+The case was settled that same day at mediation.
 Just amazing how the process unfolded and resolved so quickly.
 Not what one expects from the legal system!”